Natreve/strapi-gatsby-app/README.md

 # Dockerized Gatbsy site powered by Strapi

-> Dockerized backend powered by Strapi
-> Dockerized frontend powered by Gatsby + NodeJS
-> Rebuild Gatsby site with a webhook
+> Dockerized backend and frontend application powered by Strapi and Gatsby.
+Rebuild Gatsby site with webhook powered by NodeJS and Express.

 ## Quick Start